Krembo Wings

-Krembo Wings (Hebrew: כנפיים של קרמבו; Pronunciation: K’nafaim Shel Krembo) is an Israeli youth organisation for children and youths with and without special needs.
+Krembo Wings (Hebrew: כנפיים של קרמבו; Pronunciation: K’nafaim Shel Krembo) is an Israeli organisation for children and youth with and without special needs.
 The movement has about 100 branches all over Israel and holds weekly activities for children and young people with various disabilities (physical, cognitive and others) from all cultural, religious, and socio-economic backgrounds.
 All the activities in the movement are led by youth.
 In 2018, Krembo Wings has been chosen by the United Nations as a special advisor organization.

 Name

 The movement's name is based on the Israeli treat Krembo, which are hand wrapped since no machine can wrap them gently enough.

 The name originated from an activity that happened in the first year of the movement when the counselors brought a bag of Krembos as it is a treat that children with special needs can easily eat.
 This inspired them to call the movement after the treat because each individual is “wrapped” and cared for individually just like Krembo.

 The wings symbolize the organization's mission to give each child 'wings' to "fly above their disabilities".